maptimeBoston/cartographic-design/README.md

 - Avoid red–green color schemes, as a significant population is colorblind and can’t discern these.
 - Think about whether your colors imply relationships, and whether relationships actually exist in what you’re mapping.
 If two things are not related, it may be best to color them with different hues.
 - Subtlety is usually your friend!
 Save any bold colors for important things in your hierarchy.
+- When using color ramps, try to limit yourself to 6-8 colors or shades.
+Beyond that, it becomes challenging for the human eye to differentiate.

 For choropleth mapping, use color ramps appropriate to the nature of your data.
 If there is no natural order of your data classes, use a _qualitative_ color scheme.